waynegm/OpendTect-Plugin-Docs/docs/relnotes.md

 # Release Notes

+## Release 6.0.0pre7
+#### All Attributes
+- Port all attributes for compatibility with OpendTect v6

+#### ExternalAttrib
+- Fix so changing attribute clears Input ui controls

 ## Release 5.0.7
 #### ExternalAttrib
 - Support multi-threaded execution by starting multiple copies of the external application